Final exam results

-If your final high school exams are due to take place after the RCSI registration date and you wish to sit these examinations, we would advise that you request a deferral of your RCSI place to 2021, as soon as you receive confirmation of these dates.
+If your final high school exams are due to take place after the RCSI registration date and you wish to sit these examinations, we would advise that you request a deferral of your RCSI place to 2022 as soon as you receive confirmation of these dates.

 All GEM applicants must present either a competitive MCAT or GAMSAT score in order to be deemed eligible for a GEM offer in 2021.

-Temporary measures for 2020 as a response to COVID-19
+Temporary measures for 2021 as a response to COVID-19

 Duolingo English Test